infiniteopt/SIMD-GDP-Cases/InfiniteGDP/README.md

 ```

 ## GDP Reformulation Comparison Study
-This is the source code for comparing GDP reformulation times before and after discretization.
+This is the source code for comparing GDP reformulation times before and after discretization, based on the 1D heated strip model formulation.
 The entirety of this study is contained in `GDPreformulation.jl`.

 ### Running the code
 To configure the required packages, it is recommended to create a Julia environment using the `Project.toml` file.
-Creating the environment and running the case study can be done as follows:
+Creating the environment and running the study can be done as follows:
 ```julia
 julia> cd("[PATH_TO_FILES]/InfiniteGDP/")